 The Master’s of Science in Education (MSEd) program in speech/language pathology at Monmouth University is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.
 This is a “pre-accreditation” status with the CAA (for more information click here ), awarded to developing or emerging programs for a maximum period of five years.

 Accreditation signifies to students, the general public, and all interested parties that the program of study has met the rigorous standards designed to ensure that programs are striving toward excellence in educating students.
 The ASHA Web site provides greater detail on what accreditation requires and means to students and the public.
 Concerns regarding Monmouth's accreditation may be referred to the CAA.
 If you have questions, please feel free to contact us at SLPinfo@monmouth.edu.

 Students who have a bachelor’s degree in Speech-Language Pathology/Communication Sciences and Disorders from an accredited institution may apply for admission.
 Students with a bachelor’s degree in a discipline other than Speech-Language Pathology/Communication Sciences and Disorders may apply for admission after completing up to 18 credits of prerequisite course work.
 As is the case with most graduate programs in speech pathology, admission is highly competitive.
 Admission to the master’s program is dependent on the criteria listed below.

 Admission is granted one time per year.
 Full-time students will be accepted for summer admission and will begin a strict sequence of study in the summer.
-The admission deadline for Summer 2015 is February 1, 2015.
-Apply today at www.monmouth.edu/apply.
+The admission deadline for Summer 2016 is February 1, 2016.
+Apply today.